alexey-lysiuk/slade-macos-build/README.md

 Execute `xcode.sh` script to clone the main repository and to start Xcode with the corresponding project opened.
 Now you can compile and debug **SLADE** like any other OS X application.
 The downside of this method is it may fail if source files were added or removed from the main **SLADE** repository.
 In this case, use the CMake-based method.
 2. _Using CMake:_
-Execute `xcode.sh` script to clone the main repository and to build **SLADE**.
+Execute `build.sh` script to clone the main repository and to build **SLADE**.
 The application bundle is located inside `build` directory.